Great Staughton Surgery, 57 The Highway, Great Staughton, Saint Neots, Cambridgeshire, PE19 5DATel: 01480 860770

 PRG Survey Action Plan 2014

-NHS England has published the latest GP Patient Survey Results - please click here to access these results.
+NHS England publish the latest GP Patient Survey Results, please click here to access them.

 We would like to know how we can improve our service to you and how you perceive our surgery and staff.

 To help us with this, we are setting up a virtual patient representation group so that you can have your say.
 We will ask the members of this representative group some questions from time to time, such as what you think about our opening times or the quality of the care or service you received.
 We will contact you via email and keep our surveys succinct so it shouldn’t take too much of your time.

 We aim to gather around a hundred patients from as broad a spectrum as possible to get a truly representative sample.
 We need young people, workers, retirees, people with long term conditions and people from non-British ethnic groups.

 If you are happy for us to contact you occasionally by email please click the link below to open the sign-up form and complete all the fields.

 If you prefer, you can download the sign up form as a pdf document, print it out, complete it and return it to the practice.

 Download the pdf version of our sign up form

 We will be in touch shortly after we receive your form.
 Please note that no medical information or questions will be responded to.